 The instant appeal arises from certain relief awarded to petitioner Eric Flood in connection with a stalking no contact order entered by the trial court pursuant to the Stalking No Contact Order Act (Act) (740 ILCS 21/1 et seq.
 (West 2016)) against respondent Chester Wilk.
 Specifically, respondent challenges the trial court's entry of an injunction preventing him from "communicating, publishing or communicating in any form any writing naming or regarding [petitioner], his family or any employee, staff or member of the congregation of South Park Church in Park Ridge," where petitioner is the pastor.
-Respondent argues that such a restriction violates his constitutional right to free speech; respondent is not challenging any other portion of the order.
-For the reasons set forth below, we agree with respondent that the order as drafted is overly broad and runs afoul of constitutional concerns, and we vacate that portion of the trial court's order in paragraph (b)(5) that states the following: "Respondent is prohibited from communicating, publishing or communicating in any form any writing naming or regarding [petitioner], his family, or any employee, staff or member of the congregation of South Park Church in Park Ridge, IL."
+Respondent argues that such a restriction violates his constitutional right to free speech; respondent is not challenging any other portion of the order.1 For the reasons set forth below, we agree with respondent that the order as drafted is overly broad and runs afoul of constitutional concerns, and we vacate that portion of the trial court's order in paragraph (b)(5) that states the following: "Respondent is prohibited from communicating, publishing or communicating in any form any writing naming or regarding [petitioner], his family or the trial court's order in paragraph (b)(5) that states the following: "Respondent is prohibited from communicating, publishing or communicating in any form any writing naming or regarding [petitioner], his family, or any employee, staff or member of the congregation of South Park Church in Park Ridge, IL."

-¶ 2 BACKGROUND
+BACKGROUND

-On August 17, 2017, petitioner filed a petition alleging that there has been a significant increase in unwanted contact in the last two months by respondent towards petitioner that has caused increased anxiety to the staff of the church, the congregation, and the neighborhood.
+On August 17, 2017, petitioner filed a petition alleging that there had been a significant increase in unwanted contact in the last two months by respondent towards petitioner that had caused increased anxiety to the staff of the church, the congregation, and the neighborhood.
 The petition set forth details of three separate incidents occurring between June 27 and August 6, 2017, all of which occurred at South Park Church.
 The first incident occurred on June 27, 2017, and consisted of respondent visiting the office of the church, where the staff "had previously been advised not to allow [him] entrance to the building."
 The receptionist notified a staff member, who went outside and asked respondent to leave.
 After giving the staff member a copy of his book, respondent left.

-The second incident occurred on Sunday, July 2, 2017, and consisted of respondent distributing disparaging letters on the windshields of automobiles in the parking lot of South
+The second incident occurred on Sunday, July 2, 2017, and consisted of respondent distributing disparaging letters on the windshields of automobiles in the parking lot of South Park Church during one of its morning services.
+The next morning, petitioner reported the incident to the Park Ridge police.